- Synchronization with Zapier

 You will see the created connection between webhook and Gmail.
 Click the “Test & Continue” button.
 If everything is correct, the Zap will be successfully created.
 Turn it on and that’s it – your Zap is now active and ready.
 Name it to be able to find it in the list of Zaps on the dashboard.

-To integrate with the Integromat, you need to login first and then click on the “Create a new scenario” button.
+To integrate with Make (formerly Integromat), you need to log in first and then click on the “Create a new scenario” button.

 1 Step — Webhook customization